railtoolkit/railway-layer-model/docs/insights.md

 double vertex graph
   * complex implementation
-  * adaption of graph mit with properties
+  * adaption of graph mit with properties :in and :out in direction of mileage
+  * path from nade X to node Y with railway typical constrains:
+    * BFS
+    * DFS
+    * Dijkstra
-  * modified version of BFS-algo
+  * modified version of Dijkstra-algo
+  * Dijkstra to costly for a complete microscopic network -> idea if intermediate layer with lines and junctions (see Paper "Train Slots" Figure 9)